BetterToBest/compassionism-simulation/CONTRIBUTING.md

 - Add a "Copy parameters as URL" feature so scenarios can be shared as links
 - Add i-buttons next to BLEI tier labels showing tier definitions inline
 - Add preset descriptions as tooltips on preset buttons
-- Extend the validation suite: fifth check — non-participant poverty does not worsen when CCO is enabled
+- **Done in v4.2** (see v4.2 Release Notes, above): a fifth validation check verifying non-participant poverty doesn't worsen when CCO is enabled — implemented as a mean-across-5-seeds check at n=500 rather than strict per-seed agreement, because of the `runYear()` RNG-coupling issue (Model Architecture Feedback, above).
+Remaining good-first-issue: tighten this to a per-seed check at the original n=200 once that issue is fixed.
 - Implement occupation-stratified automationRisk distribution (see architecture discussion above)
 - Add per-agent PTH tenure tracking as a first step toward the tenure-cohort liquidity haircut (see architecture discussion above)
-- Implement a structural System Stability metric to replace the current trend-plus-noise heuristic (see architecture discussion above)
+- **Done in v4.2** (see v4.2 Release Notes, above): a structural System Stability metric, `structuralStability()`, replacing the former trend-plus-noise heuristic

 ### 6. Academic Peer Review